cdktf/cdktf-provider-cloudflare/docs/loadBalancerMonitor.python.md

 - *Type:* typing.Union[bool, cdktf.IResolvable]

 Do not validate the certificate when monitor use HTTPS.

-Only valid if `type` is "http" or "https".
+This parameter is currently only valid for HTTP and HTTPS monitors.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer_monitor#allow_insecure LoadBalancerMonitor#allow_insecure}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer_monitor#allow_insecure LoadBalancerMonitor#allow_insecure}

 ---